jacekturek/MACHINE_LEARN_LINK_ASSESMENT/README.md

 the crit later.- --

 IMPORTANT THINGS TO DO:
-- the tutorial is imporrtant to plan activites
+- the tutorial is imporrtant to plan activites (tutorial in other pages GfG link in other place)
 - the data shall be able to be divided
 - based on the language processing
 - the information within a link is the bascics for marketing